jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-69.md

 - towards the ecliptic `eg` or `MY`
 - especially towards the poles `fd` or `AB`.

-Thus, it prevents those coming from `Vortex L`//- from approaching `S` more closely than up to a certain limit, which is marked by letter `B`.
+Thus, it prevents those coming from `Vortex L` from approaching `S` more closely than up to a certain limit, which is marked by letter `B`.
 The same must be judged for `Vortex K` and all others.

 #### 71. The reason for this difference